magpie-ea/magpie-site/serverapp/03localinstall.markdown

 After first-time installation, you can launch a local server instance which allows you to manage the experiments in your browser and stores the results.

 1. Run `docker-compose up` to launch the application every time you want to run the server.
-Wait until the line `web_1  | [info] Running BABE.Endpoint with Cowboy using http://0.0.0.0:4000` appears in the terminal.
+Wait until the line `web_1  | [info] Running magpie-backend.Endpoint with Cowboy using http://0.0.0.0:4000` appears in the terminal.

 2. Visit `localhost:4000` in your browser.
 You should see the server up and running.